Home Hygiene TipsMay 27, 2020 | 4:38 pm

 - Hire a professional to clean the ductwork: Cleaning the HVAC vents that circulate air to various rooms of your home only covers a small fraction of the overall ductwork.
 Hire the professionals at Tuckey Restoration to perform a duct cleaning routine and improve the air quality of your home.

 - Clean or replace your air filters: Clean your air filters at least once a month and replace them if they’ve torn.
-If you need a reminder to change them, sign up for our Air Filters on Demand service to have new ones delivered to your door periodically.

 4. Benefits of Cleaning Areas That Tend to Accumulate Clutter